nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

 09. Make sure you are in command mode.
-Then enter the following sequence:

-    `:/#include[Enter], 4dd, :1, P`
+Enter the character sequence as shown below:

+    `:/#include`, `[Enter]`, `4dd`, `:1`, `P`.

+    The step-by-step explanation is as follows:

+    `:/#include`: ex mode command to search for the occurrence of string **#include**.

+    `[Enter]`: Pressing the enter key positions the cursor to the first match of the **#include** string.

+    `4dd`: Deletes 4 lines, starting from the current line.

+    `:1`: Move to the first line of the file buffer.

+    `P`: Paste the deleted content of the four lines here.

 ##

+10. To achieve the desired substitution with global effect, enter the following ex mode substitute command sequence:

-10. `:1,$s/printf(/fprintf(stderr,/g`
+    `:1,$s/printf(/fprintf(stderr,/g`

 ##

 11. In default configuration, `u` undoes the most recent, single editing change.
 Subsequent pressing of the key will redo the change.

-    When a number of editing changes have been made to a single line, pressing `U` will discard all the changes made since the cursor was moved to the line.
+    When a number of editing changes have been made to a single line and the user has not navigated away from the line, pressing `U` will discard all the changes made since the cursor was moved to the line.

 ##

+12. Enter the ex mode command sequences as shown below:

-12. (i). `:1,10s/cnt/count/g`
+    (i). `:1,10s/cnt/count/g`

     (ii). `:.s/cnt/count/g`

     (iii). `:1,$s/cnt/count/g`

-    by changing the flag to `gc` from `g`.
+    To repeat the exercise in an interactive manner, change the flag from `g` to `gc`.
+The updated ex mode command sequences are as shown below:

+    (i). `:1,10s/cnt/count/gc`

+    (ii). `:.s/cnt/count/gc`

+    (iii). `:1,$s/cnt/count/gc`

 ##

-13. vi editor stores most of the unsaved buffer in a hidden swap file on disk.
-The file is automatically removed by the editor upon successful exit.

-    If the same file is opened after a crash, the editor complains.
-In such a case, it is advised to use

-    `:recover`

-    ex mode command.
+13. The swap file can remain on disk and the editor will complain when an attempt is made to open the file.

+    It is advised to use `:recover` ex mode command to recover as much of the file as possible.

 ##

-14. Save the file under a different name after making sure that the file doesn't exist, using the command:
+14. Save the file under a different name using the command:

     `:w filename`.

+    Make sure that a file named **filename** doesn't already exist on disk.

 ##

-15. Copy the file in the home directory by running:
+15. Copy the **/etc/passwd** file in the home directory by running the following command-line:

     `cd ; cp /etc/passwd .`

-    Start the editor by running:
+    Start the vi editor by executing:

     `vi passwd`